DSPS is here to help! Below are the answers to some of the most frequent inquiries we receive.

 DSPS helps students navigate the matriculation process once they have followed the steps on the Apply for DSPS page.
-Therefore, students must enroll through admissions and records, take the necessary assessments, and utilize college student services resources and programs as needed (e.g. financial aid).
+Therefore, students must enroll through admissions and records and utilize college student services resources and programs as needed (e.g. financial aid and Student Access Center).
 At the DSPS intake appointment, the counselor will review eligible DSPS services.

 CRC does not offer any transportation within the college or outside the college.
 Students are responsible for scheduling their own transportation.